-The purchase consideration will be used to off-set the Outstanding Amount.
-However, there were no disclosures as to why the debt has been outstanding for more than three years and the measures taken to-date to recover the debt by Listed Issuer S.
+The purchase consideration is to be set-off against the Outstanding Amount.
+However, there were no disclosures as to why the debt has been outstanding for more than three years and the measures taken to-date to recover the debt.